Luoyang sexual slavery case: Arrest and execution

-Victims and captives
+Victims

-The two women who were murdered, Cai and Zhang Xuanxuan, had been dead for months by the time police had found their corpses.
+The two women who were murdered, Cai and Zhang Xuanxuan, had been dead for months by the time police found their corpses.
 The remaining four women were convicted for working with Li to kill Cai and Zhang Xuanxuan.

-Duan, Jiang, and Zhang Moumou were charged with murder, but were given lighter punishments (shown leniency) due to the situation Li forced them into.
-According to Xinhua, two (Jiang and Zhang) were sentenced to probation, while the third (Duan) was jailed for three years.
-The six KTV women had worked at nightclubs, hair salons, karaoke bars, and a massage shop.
+Duan, Jiang, and Zhang Moumou were charged with murder, but were shown leniency and given lighter punishments in view of the coercion they faced.
+According to Xinhua, Jiang and Zhang Moumou were sentenced to probation and Duan was jailed for three years.

-A lawyer from Changsha, Zhang Yan, tried to represent the women in court.
-Zhang said that Li's death penalty was predictable, but that she tried to lobby for lighter sentences for the three women who were forced by Li to kill the two other women.
+A lawyer from Changsha, Zhang Yan, represented the three women in court.
+Zhang said that Li's death penalty was predictable, but that she tried to lobby for lighter sentences.

 Police say that the victims may be suffering from Stockholm syndrome.

 Public response

-In 2011, Guo Congbin said that the delay between when Li abducted the women and when he was finally caught and arrested was too long and indicated that the local police were ineffective.
+In 2011, Director of the Luoyang Public Security Bureau, Guo Congbin suggested that the local police were ineffective in detecting Li's crimes.
 Guo said that four police officers were suspended and that entertainment areas such as nightclubs and bars were to be more thoroughly inspected.
-Moreover, the internet was to be subject to intense cleansing of pornography sites.
+The internet was to be subject to intense cleansing of pornography sites.

-The Chinese nation was shocked and horrified by the details of the crime.
-Reporter Ji Xuguang, from the Southern Metropolis Daily, was one of the journalists who exposed Li's crimes.
-Ji Xuguang was detained for leaking 'state secrets'.
-Ji originally traveled to Luoyang to report on the Li Xiang case, but then brought Li's story to national attention.
-For some time, local newspapers were forbidden from reporting on the case as officials feared it would tarnish the city's image and bid to win the 'Civilized City' award.
-At the time local authorities were shocked, and very few high level officials knew of the case.
+Reporter Ji Xuguang, from the Southern Metropolis Daily, was covering the case and was detained for leaking 'state secrets'.
+Ji traveled to Luoyang to report on the Li Xiang case and brought it to national attention.
+For some time, local newspapers were forbidden from reporting on the case, as officials feared it would tarnish Luoyang's image and bid to win a 'Civilized City' award.
+At the time, local authorities were not aware of the case.

-Authorities denied such claims of coverup.
-Later Li's story was widely covered and spread by national media, with Li's crimes terrifying and being severely condemned by the public.
+Authorities denied claims of coverup.
+Li's story was widely covered and spread by national media, with Li's crimes terrifying and being severely condemned by the public.

-Resident Kou Yongxue, who lived in the building above the dungeon, said that Li's crimes were unimaginable and that they were still 'shuddering' at the sex slave case.

 The sex slave case is described in detail in a book written by Liu Baiju (刘白驹) titled "Sexual Offenders: Psychopathology and Control" (性犯罪：精神病理与控制).